gregrickaby/nextjs-wordpress/README.md

 ### When will you support the Next.js 13 `app` directory?

 As of March 2023, the `app` directory is still in `beta`.
-The Next.js team also [does not recommend using it in production](https://capture.dropbox.com/akVllqdUQTtzOPKd).
+The Next.js team [does not recommend using it in production](https://capture.dropbox.com/akVllqdUQTtzOPKd).
 Also, I can't stress how much of a blocker this is, but Client Side Data Fetching is [not supported](https://www.reddit.com/r/nextjs/comments/11a5vp9/comment/j9q0dx9/) and the implementation of React Context has been challenging to work with in my testing.

 Please understand that I am as equally excited about the `app` directory as you are!
 However, Server Components represent a complete paradigm shift for React-based projects.
 Refactoring this repo will require a lot of work.